 There is no application fee.

-A scholarship is available for each seminar.
-The deadline for scholarship consideration is March 20th.
-In addition to scholarships, payment plans are available for admitted participants.
-If accepted, we are willing to work out a payment plan that best meets your needs.
+Payment plans are available for admitted participants.
+We are willing to work out a payment plan that best meets your needs.
 While seminar scholarships are merit-based and do not require financial disclosures, we ask our community to be mindful of the opportunities they can and cannot afford to pay for and apply accordingly.

 To find out more, including how to control cookies, see here: